 You could change the settings on your buckets to use SSE-KMS rather than SSE-S3, but the switch only impacts newly uploaded objects, not objects that existed in the buckets before the change in encryption settings.
-Manually re-encrypting older objects under master keys in KMS may be time-prohibitive depending on how many objects there are.
+Manually re-encrypting older objects under KMS keys in KMS may be time-prohibitive depending on how many objects there are.
 Automating this effort is possible using the right combination of features in AWS services.

 In this post, I’ll show you how to use Amazon S3 Inventory, Amazon Athena, and Amazon S3 Batch Operations to provide insights on the encryption status of objects in S3 and to remediate incorrectly encrypted objects in a massively scalable, resilient, and cost-effective way.
 The solution uses a similar approach to the one mentioned in this blog post, but it has been designed with automation and multi-bucket scalability in mind.
 Tags are used to target individual noncompliant buckets in an account, and any encrypted (or unencrypted) object can be re-encrypted using SSE-S3 or SSE-KMS.
 Versioned buckets are also supported, and the solution operates on a regional level.

-Note: You can’t re-encrypt to or from objects encrypted under SSE-C. This is because the master key material must be provided during the PUT or GET request, and cannot be provided as a parameter for S3 Batch Operations.
+Note: You can’t re-encrypt to or from objects encrypted under SSE-C. This is because the root key material must be provided during the PUT or GET request, and cannot be provided as a parameter for S3 Batch Operations.

 Moreover, the entire solution can be deployed in under 5 minutes using AWS CloudFormation.
 Simply tag your buckets targeted for encryption, upload the solution artifacts into S3, and deploy the artifact template through the CloudFormation console.
 In the following sections, you will see that the architecture has been built to be easy to use and operate, while at the same time containing a large number of customizable features for more advanced users.